TABLE OF CONTENTS

 While most Algerians are Berber in origin, only 15% (5.7 million) identify solely as Berber.
 This group rejects Arab culture and adheres to ancient Berber traditions, such as living in tribes and in isolation from the modern world.
 The Berbers are split into four main groups: Kabylies, Chaouias, M’zabites and Tauregs.
 The largest of these are the Kabylies, who live in the Kabylia Mountains east of Algiers and speak the Kabylie language.
 The Chaouias live in the Aurès Mountains of eastern Algeria and speak Shawiya Amazigh.
 The M’zabites in the northern Sahara live around isolated desert oases and speak Tumzabat.
 Finally, the Tuaregs, a traditionally nomadic people, travel through neighboring countries such as Mali, Niger, and Libya.
 They can be found in the Sahara desert in Algeria and speak Tuareg.

 What the west refer to as Berbers call themselves Imazighen, meaning noble or free born.
 The term ‘Berber’ derives from the Greek barbario and the Latin barbari from which Arabs derived the term “barbariy,” meaning primitive or foreign.
 The Imazighen people lived in Africa long before the Arabization of Algeria in the mid-seventh century and their culture dates back almost 4,000 years.
 Since Algeria’s independence from France in 1962, those who identify themselves as Berber have been fighting the Algerian government for increased political participation, governmental recognition, and use of the Berber languages in schools.

-Of Algeria’s 39 million people 80.2% can read and write.
-There is a sizable literacy gap between the men (87%) and women (73%), likely due to the discouragement of female education among rural groups.
+As of 2018, of Algeria’s 43 million people 81% can read and write.
+There is a sizable literacy gap between the men (87%) and women (75%), possibly because of lower school attendance rates for girls in rural communities.
 Despite the literacy gap, women are seen as a driving force for social change: in 2018 the gross enrollment ratio in higher education was 64.4 for women and 38.8 for men.
 Women make up 20% of all ministerial positions and quota systems ensure increased representation in other public realms.
 Women have also gained greater protection against physical violence in Algeria’s legal code (see this link for more information).

 Overall Literacy Rate